 Can chips be copied illicitly?
 Yes, and more frequently than you can think.
 In this article, I overcome this topic in details: IP and IC Piracy and how to copy a microchip.

 Other unreliable components with untruthly specs are the items sold on eBay, AliExpress, etc. They are sold without many specifications, serious datasheets and without a big brand name behind.
 Also, the price is way below the market.

 Without a doubt, engineers do not trust these sources/vendors for serious or commercial projects, but often these products can be sufficient for makers and hobbyists.

 Non-reputable vendors (and especially new offshore companies) may have better prices, but specs or failure ratio (sometimes up to 10%!!).

 So, if a certain parameter is critical to your design, then tested it yourself in-house or/and buy them from reputable vendors.

-Did you experiment or notice with any kind of specmanship practice?
+Did you experiment or notice any kind of specsmanship practice?